-- The DASH service plan for FY 2024 can be summarized as follows: - FY 2024 Service Levels (Baseline).
-Assuming preliminary budget subsidy levels provided by City's Office of Management and Budget and no "Unfunded ATV Improvements", DASH projects that it will operate just over 325,000 platform hours and roughly 3.05 million annual platform miles in FY 2024, which is a one (1) percent increase over the annualized amount of service budgeted for FY 2023.
+- The DASH service plan for FY 2024 can be summarized as follows: - FY 2024 Service Levels.
+DASH projects that it will operate just over 326,000 platform hours and roughly 3.06 million annual platform miles in FY 2024, which is a one (1) percent increase over the annualized amount of service budgeted for FY 2023.
 These totals include enhanced service on Line 35 and Line 36A/B which is currently funded by the I-395 Commuter Choice Program.
-DASH has applied for a two-year extension of this funding that (if approved) will allow current service levels on both routes. - FY 2024 Service Levels (Unfunded ATV Improvements).
-DASH has also developed an alternate, unfunded scenario that includes four (4) service improvements from the 2022 Alexandria Transit Vision (ATV) Plan that have not yet been implemented.
-These additional improvements would increase the annual service totals to roughly 338,000 platform hours and 3.17 million platform miles, which represents an increase of roughly four (4) percent above the baseline scenario.
-These improvements would require \$1.6 million in additional annual operating costs for FY 2024, which could be identified by City Council through the "Add/Delete" budget process and included in the city's final FY 2024 budget.
+DASH has applied for a two-year extension of this funding that (if approved) will allow current service levels on both routes. - o FY 2024 Service Levels (Unfunded ATV Improvements).
+DASH had also developed an alternate, unfunded scenario that includes four (4) service improvements from the 2022 Alexandria Transit Vision (ATV) Plan that have not yet been implemented.
 Of the four additional improvements, the Line 33 and 34 enhancements were identified as the top priorities for FY 2024 due to their importance in providing more convenient off-peak bus connections to the new Potomac Yard Metro Station from Arlandria, Old Town North and Del Ray.

-- o I-395/95 Commuter Choice Program.
+Based on this, Alexandria City Council allocated \$120,000 in additional funding for this improvement through the City's "Add/Delete" process and the Line 33 improvements will be implemented in FY 2024, but the three other improvements will be deferred for consideration in FY 2025. - o I-395/95 Commuter Choice Program.
 In FY 2022, DASH and the City of Alexandria were awarded funding for two major service enhancements on Lines 35 and 36A/B through the NVTC I-395 Commuter Choice grant program.
 The enhanced service on these two routes was launched with the New DASH Network in September 2021, but DASH must re-apply for the funding every two years.
 Based on this, DASH has applied for the necessary funding to extend these service enhancements from September 2023 to September 2025.
 DASH is also applying for one new project through the I-395 Commuter Choice program that would fund the purchase of five (5) 60-foot articulated buses that would be deployed to Line 35 to provide additional passenger capacity along the busiest corridor in the DASH system. - The following DASH fare-related actions are planned for FY 2023: - Free Fares.
 DASH will continue as a 100% fare-free operation, as was first introduced in September 2021 with the New DASH Network.
 The fare-free program will continue through FY 2025 as funded and required by the Transit Ridership Incentive Program (TRIP) from the Virginia Department of Rail and Public Transportation (DRPT) with local support from the City of Alexandria.
 Continued local support is anticipated as demonstrated by the City and ATC Board.